gregdan3/gregdan3.github.io/pages/toki-pona/sona/o.md

 #### Attention

-You may use `o` directly after a subject phrase to get that subject’s attention:
+You may use [o]{.tokipona} directly after a subject phrase to get that subject’s attention:

 <details><summary> [mama o ]{.tokipona} </summary>